FormlessDragon/Applied-Energistics-2-Supergiant/API.md

 This service provides access to craftable patterns, crafting CPUs, job calculation, job simulation, job submission, and active-request tracking.
 Craftable keys are queried through this service rather than being reported as ordinary stored network contents.

+`ICraftingProvider` registration is lazy: registering or refreshing a provider records its reference without reading patterns until a consumer first requests the crafting index or starts a calculation.
+Provider content and priority snapshots are read synchronously on the server thread and must be complete, non-null snapshots.
+After initialization, call `ICraftingProvider.requestUpdate(...)` for pattern, priority, or availability changes.
+Temporary grid booting must not be used to remove an otherwise valid provider.

 `getCraftablesVersion()` returns a monotonic revision that changes whenever the craftable resource set may have changed.
 Consumers can retain the last observed revision and avoid calling `getCraftables(...)` again while it remains